 At the beginning of the year, students are will be learning about map skills.
-They will also be learning about North America, Cambodia’s religion and festivals.
+They will also be learning about the regions of North America.
 There will be an “Ellis Island” experience in November which will lead family studies and presentations this fall and winter.
 This spring we will study about Native Americans.

 Tentative Dates for the field trips:

 1. Whatcom Farm Circle – November 19th or November 20th

 2. Immigration Day – November 12th